Essential Needs Grants

 Essential Needs Grants support organizations and community groups that provide critical services to help meet the basic needs of Watertown's most vulnerable residents.
 These grants invest in programs that address food insecurity, housing assistance, emergency assistance, mental health, health and wellness.

-The Essential Needs Grant Program has been launched with funding made possible by the Commonwealth of Massachusetts, the Fund for the Most Vulnerable, and the Watertown Community Foundation Fund.
-Funds have been expended to increase access to health and human services and expand support and stabilization for vulnerable populations in Watertown.
+The Essential Needs Grant Program was launched in 2025 with funding made possible by the Commonwealth of Massachusetts, the Fund for the Most Vulnerable, and the Watertown Community Foundation Fund.
+Funds increased access to health and human services and expanded support and stabilization for vulnerable populations in Watertown.

 WHO CAN APPLY